 These Simple Maple Glazed Roasted Carrots are the perfect side dish to add to any dinner–from special holidays to weeknight meals.
 Fresh thyme, sage and rosemary round out the sweetness from the maple for a delicious dish!

-Maple Herb Roasted Carrots–bring the veggies to the table!
+Maple Glazed Roasted Carrots–bring the veggies to the table!